AmericanAirlines/Flight-Engine/README.md

             1. Generate DFW flights (`random` calls 1-3), flight `123` was call 2 and got a random value of `7`
         - Because the values are different, the data for flight 123 will not be the same for those two calls

+## Pulling in Additional Data
+The src/DataCollection folder contains tools and data to augment the airport options.
+The ```parse_csv.py``` script takes the airports in ```airports.json``` and compares them with the Wikipedia page for American Airlines destinations.
+Only airports with American Airlines flights are included.

+This data can be customized by changing the constants at the top of ```parse_csv.json```.
+The ```ALLOWED_COUNTRIES``` list is the countries that airports can be in -- currently, this is set to only grab data from the United States.
+The ```MIN_DIRECT_FLIGHTS_PER_DAY``` is another way to narrow down the data by selecting only larger airports.
+The current value for this is 10, meaning that only airports that have more than 10 direct flights there.

+While this script is set up to produce output in the correct format for the typescript file ```airports.ts```, it's recommended that the end of the input is glanced over to ensure no airport information was truncated.

 ## Testing
 This project utilizes framework uses Facebook's [Jest](https://facebook.github.io/jest/) framework for testing.
 Jest is based on the `Jasmine` framework.
 While some developers prefer `Mocha`, we've chosen to fully adopt `Jest` on top of `Jasmine` as-is until a significant need requires an alternative solution.